Policy 5520A

 Short-Term Housing

 On occasion, individuals may request short-term housing.
-Individuals approved for short-term housing will pay the College the per night rate as established by Administration.
-To be approved for short-term housing, individuals must have a direct connection with a College function (course, clinical, laboratory, theatre event, athletic event, etc.) and must be approved by the Dean of Students office.
+Individuals approved for short-term housing will pay the College the per night rate as established by the administration.
+To be approved for short-term housing, individuals must have a direct connection with a college function (course, clinical, laboratory, theatre event, athletic event, etc.) and must be approved by the Dean of Students office.
 Short-term residents must abide by all College policies and procedures during their stay.

 Adopted: April 28, 1977